rulingAnts/bulk_audio_normalizer/python_webview/README.md

 # Bulk Audio Normalizer - Python WebView Version

 This is a Python implementation of the Bulk Audio Normalizer using WebView for the UI and Python for the backend.
+It can be run as a Python script or built into standalone executables for Windows and macOS.

 ## Why Python?